+Applications of GPS in Field Research

-- GEOG 4323 Computer Cartography (if not used as prerequisite; see Coursework)
+Computer Cartography (if not used as prerequisite; see Coursework)

-- GEOG 5203 Writing across the Discipline: Geographic Theses and Dissertations
+Writing across the Discipline: Geographic Theses and Dissertations

-- GEOG 5383 Introduction to GIS Programming (after Fall 2016)
+Introduction to GIS Programming (after Fall 2016)

-- GEOG 5450 Seminar in Geography
+Seminar in Geography

-- GEOG 5510 Research Problems in Geography
+Research Problems in Geography

-- GEOG 5700 Geography Study Abroad
+Geography Study Abroad

-- GEOG 5940 Graduate Cooperative Education Internship
+Graduate Cooperative Education Internship

-- GEOG 6333 Advanced Remote Sensing
+Advanced Remote Sensing

-- GEOG 6910 Topics in Geography
+Topics in Geography

-- GEOG 6930 Readings in Geography
+Readings in Geography

-Special uses of these numbers for new/experimental courses with set meeting times/content may fall under one of the following three categories depending on focus/topic.
+^{} Special uses of these numbers for new/experimental courses with set meeting times/content may fall under one of the following three categories depending on focus/topic.
 Otherwise, such courses constitute Courses without Regular Meetings (see earlier section in this document) and students must ensure they do not exceed stated credit limits.